 So, we’re going to answer that one very quickly before we delve out our small business email tips.

 Email marketing is very much alive and incredibly important for all businesses.
-We may communicate and use technology in different ways, but email is something that we’ve clung to for 50 years.
+We may communicate and use technology in different ways, but those electronic mails are something that we’ve clung to for 50 years.
 And trust me, we’re not going to let go of it anytime soon.

-And to put it into perspective just how important email is, let us share some astounding statistics with you:
+And to put it into perspective just how important it is, let us share some astounding statistics with you:

 - In 2020, there were 4 billion email users around the world.
 This number is only expected to grow.

-- Email isn’t just used by older generations.
+- It isn’t just used by older generations.
 In fact, millennials spend around 6.4 hours scrolling through their inbox a day, which is more than any other generation.

-- Most generation Z audiences have multiple email addresses, using email for school, one for social media and promotional material and one for professional and work purposes.
+- Most generation Z audiences have multiple email addresses, one for school, one for social media and promotional material and one for professional and work purposes.

 Convinced yet?
 Great.
 Now let’s get you started with our top small business email tips.